CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/framework/before-you-start.md

 1. **Prepare Your Environment** - Before diving into development, ensure the following prerequisites are in place:

     - Install **CompuTec AppEngine** and configure it on your development company database.
-    - Activate the target company within the AppEngine interface.
+    - Activate the target company within the CompuTec AppEngine interface.
     - Run the SAP Business One application on the same database and confirm that the **CompuTec.Start** add-on is installed.
     - Set the CompuTec.Start add-on to manual start mode (Development Mode).
 2. **Install CompuTec Templates** - CompuTec provides predefined templates to streamline your development process.
 To install these templates: